ibm-cloud-docs/CDN/how-to-order.md

 **Step 4:**

 From the **Select a CDN Provider** screen, choose among the CDN provider options.
-Click the **Select** button to confirm your selected options, then click **Start Provision** at the bottom right of your screen, to start the provisioning process.
+Click the **Select** button to confirm your selected options, then click **Next** at the bottom right of your screen, to start the provisioning process.
        ![Select CDN provider](images/Vendor_Select_And_Provision.png)

 **Step 5:**